InfoSecInnovations/concierge/README.md

 If you're using Docker Desktop you need to make sure at least 4GB RAM is assigned to be used by containers.
 The default is half of the system memory, so if you have at least 8GB RAM and haven't modified your configuration it's likely you don't need to do anything.

-You can get more tips for optimizing your installation here: https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/#install-docker-and-docker-compose, however we have found that Concierge still runs without performing those modifications.
+You should perform the following system configuration steps according to your Operating System: https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/#install-docker-and-docker-compose, otherwise you may not be able to run the OpenSearch container Concierge depends on.

 ## Setup